-An aggregate of 2,300,000 common shares will initially be available for issuance under the 2016 Plan.
-The number of shares initially available for issuance will be increased by an annual increase on January 1 of each calendar year beginning in 2017 and ending in and including 2026, equal to the least of (A) 4% of the shares of common stock outstanding on the final day of the immediately preceding calendar year and (B) a smaller number of shares determined by our supervisory board.
-No more than 2,300,000 common shares may be issued under the 2016 Plan upon the exercise of incentive stock options.
+An aggregate of 1,277,778 common shares were initially available for issuance under the 2016 Plan.
+The number of shares initially available for issuance is increased by an annual increase on January 1 of each calendar year beginning in 2017 and ending in and including 2026, equal to the least of (A) 4% of the shares of common stock outstanding on the final day of the immediately preceding calendar year and (B) a smaller number of shares determined by our supervisory board.
+No more than 1,277,778 common shares may be issued under the 2016 Plan upon the exercise of incentive stock options.
 Shares issued under the 2016 Plan may be authorized but unissued shares, shares purchased on the open market or treasury shares.